 - Eat your normal meal or a snack (depending on the time of day) and drink plenty of liquids before arriving at your appointment.

-- For maximum immunity, the Pfizer vaccine, which is offered at Henry Ford primary care sites, requires two doses.
+- For maximum immunity, the Pfizer vaccine, which is offered at Henry Ford primary care sites, requires two doses for patients ages 5 and older.
+Children ages 6 months through 4 years need three doses.
 At your appointment for the first dose, you will need to make an appointment to receive your second dose at the same location in three weeks.
+Children ages 6 months through 4 years will receive a third dose 8 weeks after dose 2.
 You may want to bring your calendar with you or check your availability beforehand, so you are able to find a convenient time within the recommended time frame.
-Keeping this follow-up appointment is very important
+Keeping all follow-up appointments is very important.

 - Allergic reactions are possible with any vaccine, though they are rare.
 For your safety, you will be asked to remain in a designated waiting area for about 15 minutes for monitoring.
 If you’ve had a prior allergic reaction to an injectable medicine or vaccine, or any of the ingredients in the vaccine you’re getting, you may be asked to wait 30 minutes.
 The waiting area will be socially distanced.

 - Mask wearing is required, and strict safety protocols are in place at all Henry Ford facilities that provide the vaccine.

 - You may experience side effects after getting the vaccine, but don’t take any pain relievers before your appointment.
 It may lessen the effect of vaccine.
 If you develop side effects after your vaccination, you can take Tylenol (acetaminophen).